-Our financial assets and liabilities that are disclosed but not measured at fair value include the Senior Secured Notes, the Convertible Notes and the Amended and Restated Senior Term Facility (when outstanding), which are reflected on the consolidated balance sheet at cost.
+Our financial assets and liabilities that are disclosed but not measured at fair value include the Senior Secured Notes, the 2022 Convertible Notes and the 2020 Convertible Notes, which are reflected on the consolidated balance sheet at cost.
 The fair value measurements are classified as Level 2 within the fair value hierarchy since they are based on quoted market prices of our instruments in markets that are not active.
-We estimated the fair value of the Senior Secured Notes, Convertible Notes and Amended and Restated Senior Term Facility (when outstanding) by calculating the upfront cash payment a market participant would require to assume these obligations.
-The upfront cash payments used in the calculations of fair value on our December 31, 2017 consolidated balance sheet, excluding any issuance costs, is the amount that a market participant would be able to lend at December 31, 2017 to an entity with a credit rating similar to ours and achieve sufficient cash inflows to cover the scheduled cash outflows under the Senior Secured Notes and the Convertible Notes.
-The calculated fair value of our Convertible Notes is highly correlated to our stock price and as a result significant changes to our stock price could have a significant impact on the calculated fair value of our Convertible Notes.
+We estimated the fair value of the Senior Secured Notes, 2022 Convertible Notes and 2020 Convertible Notes by calculating the upfront cash payment a market participant would require to assume these obligations.
+The upfront cash payments used in the calculations of fair value on our December 31, 2018 consolidated balance sheet, excluding any issuance costs, is the amount that a market participant would be able to lend at December 31, 2018 to an entity with a credit rating similar to ours and achieve sufficient cash inflows to cover the scheduled cash outflows under the Senior Secured Notes, the 2022 Convertible Notes and 2020 Convertible Notes and 2020 Convertible Notes and 2020 Convertible Notes and achieve sufficient cash inflows to cover the scheduled cash outflows under the Senior Secured Notes, the 2022 Convertible Notes and the 2020 Convertible Notes.
+The calculated fair value of our 2022 Convertible Notes and 2020 Convertible Notes is correlated to our stock price and as a result, significant changes to our stock price could have a significant impact on their calculated fair values.

-The fair value and carrying value of long-term debt as of December 31, 2017 and 2016 was as follows (in thousands):
+The fair value and carrying value of long-term debt as of December 31, 2018 and 2017 was as follows (in thousands):

-December 3 December 31, 2017 31, 2016 Carrying Carrying Fair Value (1) Value Fair Value (1) Value (2) Senior Secured Notes \$ 782,000 \$705,520(2) \$ 572,000 \$525,000 Convertible Notes 330,000 311,544(3) 275,000 292,024(3)
+December December 31, 2018 31, 2017 Fair Value (1) Carrying Value Fair Value (1) Carrying Value Senior Secured Notes \$ 737,000 \$702,670(2) \$ 782,000 \$705,520(2) 2022 Convertible Notes 216,000 190,083(3) - - 2020 Convertible Notes 150,000 149,195(4) 330,000 311,544(4)

-(1) Fair value amounts are rounded to the nearest million.

-(2) Carrying value of the Senior Secured Notes includes unamortized debt premium and Consent Fees of \$15.5 million as of December 31, 2017.
-See Note 6, "Long-Term Debt and Other Liabilities," for further information.

-(3) Carrying value of the Convertible Notes excludes unamortized debt discount of \$50.4 million and \$69.9 million, respectively, as of December 31, 2017 and 2016.
-See Note 6, "Long-Term Debt and Other Liabilities," for further information.
+- (1) Fair value amounts are rounded to the nearest million. - (2) Carrying value of the Senior Secured Notes includes unamortized debt premium and Consent Fees of \$12.7 million and \$15.5 million, - respectively, as of December 31, 2018 and 2017.
+See Note 7, "Long-Term Debt and Other Liabilities," for further information. - (3) Carrying value of the 2022 Convertible Notes excludes unamortized debt discount of \$47.7 million as of December 31, 2018.
+See Note 7, "Long-Term Debt and Other Liabilities," for further information. - (4) Carrying value of the 2020 Convertible Notes excludes unamortized debt discount of \$12.8 million and \$50.4 million, respectively, as of December 31, 2018 and 2017.
+See Note 7, "Long-Term Debt and Other Liabilities," for further information.

 We have held-to-maturity financial instruments where carrying value approximated fair value.
-There were no fair value adjustments to these financial instruments during the years ended December 31, 2017, 2016 and 2015.
+There were no fair value adjustments to these financial instruments during the years ended December 31, 2018, 2017 and 2016.

-10. Business Segments and Major Customers
+11. Business Segments and Major Customers

-We operate our business through three operating segments: Commercial Aviation North America, or "CA-NA", Commercial Aviation Rest of World, or "CA-ROW" and Business Aviation, or "BA".
+We operate our business through three operating segments: Commercial Aviation North America, or "CA-NA," Commercial Aviation Rest of World, or "CA-ROW" and Business Aviation, or "BA."

-CA-NA Segment: Our CA-NA segment provides inflight connectivity and wireless digital entertainment solutions to commercial airline passengers flying routes that generally begin and end within North America, which for this purpose includes the United States, Canada and Mexico.
+CA-NA Segment: Our CA-NA segment provides in-flight connectivity and wireless digital entertainment solutions to commercial airline passengers flying routes that generally begin and end within North America, which for this purpose includes the United States, Canada and Mexico.